aTan-aka-Xellos/knowledge-evaluation/Algorithms.md

 It reduces the space complexity and removes the use of the auxiliary array that is used in merge sort.
 Selecting a random pivot in an array results in an improved time complexity in most of the cases.

-## Binary search algorithm
-Search a sorted array by repeatedly dividing the search interval in half.
-Begin with an interval covering the whole array.
-If the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.
-Otherwise narrow it to the upper half.
-Repeatedly check until the value is found or the interval is empty.

-The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(Log n).

 ## Tree structure(construction, traversal)

 The algorithm finds data by repeatedly making choices at decision points called __nodes__.
 A node can have as few as two branches (also called children), or as many as several dozen.